 The Aadhaar Bill 2016 and theory of ability to pay

 The first UPA government was in fact demonstrated that how ‘state driven welfare’ is possible within the limited state support.
-MGNREGA was the ...
+MGNREGA was the best ...

 The first UPA government was in fact demonstrated that how ‘state driven welfare’ is possible within the limited state support.
 MGNREGA was the best example.
 It was the beginning of legitimizing minimum.
 The second was food security and direct cash transfer.
 UID was infact a project of building institutions to deliver the minimum development project of the UPA government.
 It was an inevitable outcome of the UPA government’s approach to development.
 If MGNREGA, Food Security and reducing subsidy were not initiated there should not have the UID project.
 The BJP has to take up UID, since they have to step into Congress Shoes.
 The NDA government created an image at the beginning that it was going to replace UPA’s development approach.
 It took two years for the NDA government to prepare themselves to realize that UPA has left nothing new for NDA to implement interms of reducing public expenditure.